 Alexander Michael Tseitlin is a violinist, violist, multi-instrumentalist, conductor, composer, and pedagogue based in Thousand Oaks, just outside of Los Angeles, California.
 Alexander is an active performer as a soloist, chamber musician, and orchestral player.
 He regularly records and produces within the music and film industries, and directs and conducts orchestras both professional and educational.

-Alexander was born and raised in San Diego where his earliest days were filled listening to his mother Irina Tseitlin (a world-renowned concert violinist), playing and studying the great works of violin literature.
-After coming home from school, he would practice for hours, waiting for his father (a renowned master teacher whose students have taken top prizes at almost every major violin competition) to finish teaching so that he could begin his own lesson late in the evening.
+Alexander was born and raised in San Diego where his earliest days were filled with music.
+His mother Irina Tseitlin (a world-renowned concert violinist), was always studying the greatest works of violin literature, and his father Michael Tseitlin (a renowned master teacher) would work with world-class violinists of all ages.
+After coming home from school, Alexander would practice for hours waiting for his father to finish teaching so that he could begin his own lesson late in the evening.
 Alexander lived and breathed music throughout his childhood, but his roots reach back to the Bolshoi Theater where his grandfather was the conductor, and to the Bolshoi Ballet Company where his grandmother was the prima ballerina.

-Alexander’s extensive experience with educational institutes has given him the unique skill set to consult in prominent music departments.
+Alexander’s extensive experience with a broad variety of educational institutions has given him the unique skill set to consult in prominent music departments.
 He has worked as a consultant for the Oak Park School District, Conejo Valley Youth Orchestra, and Camarillo School District, where he has worked to develop their musical programs and their integration into the musical community.

 Alexander lives in the Thousand Oaks area with his wife (Rebecca Tseitlin) and three children.
-Despite his active professional life, he endeavors to prioritize the people and experiences that inspire his art.
+Despite his active professional life, he endeavors to prioritize people and experiences before his art.
 He spends his time outside of work teaching music and academics to his children, ultra running, road cycling, mountaineering, alpine touring, training mixed martial arts, and volunteering his time to charitable organizations in his community.